My husband and I have been married for 16 years. It hasn’t been easy. We didn’t go into our marriage with a Christ-Centered marriage in mind.

 This world can really grab our attention.
 We can find ourselves focusing everything on our kids, homes, cars, careers….you name it!
 We need to keep our focus on the Lord and His promises.
 Things can and will disappoint us in life.
 Together husband and wife need to treasure their hope in Christ more than all the temporal things in this world.
 He will never disappoint us (Romans 10:11).

 One thing that I have to constantly remind myself is that I am called to walk in obedience to Christ (2 John 1:6).
 There were times when I felt like my marriage was in a bad place.
 The only one who could fix it was Christ.
 When I surrendered and gave it to Christ, He always came through.
 It’s the trials we endure that make us stronger and rely on Christ (James 1:2).

+Being a Biblical wife is an ongoing goal for me.
+Showing your husband that you love him is such an important part of that.
 Don’t let anyone give you the impression that they have the perfect marriage.
 No marriage is perfect.
 It can only come close with Christ as the center because He is perfect.